happycod3r/WinGPT/docs/README.md

 Code generation can be helpful if your someone who is just learning how to code or even if your experienced.
-Why get stuck on a problem for hours trying to go through different forums like Stack Overflow - Not that they wren't super helpful back in the day! - when you can just ask and get a straight answer
+Why get stuck on a problem for hours trying to go through different forums like Stack Overflow - Not that they weren't super helpful through the years! - and be bombarded by ads on Google and other sites when you can just ask and get a straight answer.

 ![Code Gen](./res/code-gen-example.gif)